Modern Slavery Statement

 Key performance indicators (KPI) and effectiveness

-Objective: Ensure that our supplier management practices and modern slavery policy are adequately addressing the modern slavery risks we face.
+Objective: Ensure that our supplier management practices, and modern slavery policy are adequately addressing the modern slavery risks we face.

-Action Step: Undertake an annual review of our modern slavery policy and procedures to ensure they remain fit-for-purpose for identifying, mitigating and remediating identified and potential risks of modern slavery in our supply chains.
+Action Steps: Undertake an annual review of our modern slavery policy and procedures to ensure they remain fit-for-purpose for identifying, mitigating and remediating identified and potential risks of modern slavery in our supply chains.

 Objective: Ensure we have contractual recourse under standard supply contracts if modern slavery issues are subsequently identified.

-Objective: Ensure that all staff are aware of the risks associated with modern slavery that we face as a Group, and ensure those in relevant roles review the modern slavery risk management strategy at least annually
+Objective: Ensure that all staff are aware of the risks associated with modern slavery that we face as a Group, and ensure those in relevant roles review the modern slavery risk management strategy at least annually.

-Action Step: Ensure all employees in the easyHotel Group undertake modern slavery awareness training at least annually.
+Action Step: Ensure all employees in the easyHotel Group undertake modern

-Action Step: Complete an annual internal review of our modern slavery risk management strategy and supplier management practices with operations, front-line procurement and other relevant staff.
+Action Step: Complete an annual internal review of our modern slavery risk

 Training and awareness